JKC-Codes/eleventy-plugin-time-to-read/README.md

 # Time To Read

-Time To Read is an [11ty](https://www.11ty.dev/) plugin that approximates how long it would take a user to read a given text and outputs the result in your choice of language.
+An [11ty](https://www.11ty.dev/) plugin that approximates how long it would take a user to read a given text and outputs the result in your choice of language.

 ```
 1 minute